roybrown77/pickup-games/README.md

 # To run application locally

-1. open in visual studio
+1. Open in Visual Studio Professional

-2. i'll eliminate this step in a later version:
+2. I'll eliminate this step in a later version:

 comment out line: